 '''

-//

-type: String

-value: ""

-//

 11

-notes: - the value is the endpoint URL of the

-11

-remote party, if known.

-11

-11

-name: Message

 fires if a message arrives

-11

 desc:

+mode:

 11

-mode:

 Read

+11

 unit: 1

 11

-11

 type: String

 11

 value: ""

 11

 notes: - the value is the endpoint URL of the

-//

 sending party, if known.

+11

 }

 '''

 2.3 Specification Details

 class msg

 The msg object encapsulates a sequence of bytes to be communicated between applications.
 A msg instance can be sent (by an endpoint calling send()), or received (by an endpoint calling recv()).
 A message does not belong to a session, and a msg object instance can thus be used in multiple sessions, for multiple endpoints.